-1. The policy regarding promoting disposal of old cases may be reviewed so as to incorporate mandates that a certain percentage of overall disposal in a quarter/year should be in the nature of old cases of different categories.
+1. The policy regarding promoting disposal of old cases may be reviewed so as to incorporate incentive weightage for disposing old criminal cases as already exists in relation to civil cases.

 H. Policy Regarding Incentive Weightage

 In many States, schemes of incentive weightage have been adopted to promote greater disposal of a particular variety of cases.
 In some States like, incentive weightage is awarded when the judicial officers dispose a particular category of cases beyond a specified threshold.
 For example, if 5 units are awarded generally for the first 10 disposals in a particular category, after the tenth disposal, 8 units are awarded for each additional disposal.
 There is practice in some States of awarding additional weightage for disposing cases involving senior citizens and also for writing judgements in the local language.
 Here, instances of additional weightage for disposal of old cases have not been included as the same has been detailed separately.